[Super Easy!] Auto-fill addresses using YubinBango.js

 YubinBango.js is extremely useful, so I decided to take a look at when it actually works

-So, the auto-fill process was working when you "entered the zip code"!
+Therefore, the autofill process was triggered when you entered the postal code!

 https://github.com/yubinbango/yubinbango/blob/gh-pages/yubinbango.js

-*This time, you will need to load the newly created js file.
-Please check that you are not loading it via CDN.
+*This time, you will need to load the newly created JS file.
+Please check if you are not loading it via CDN.

 We won’t go into the full JavaScript code, but you can see in the code below that a keyup event listener has been added